Making Connections Between Courses and Programs of Study (Majors/Certificates)

 - After CRC approval, the Curriculum Office recommends the certificate/major revision for Board approval.

-- After board approval, the Curriculum Office enters the SLOs on the Certificate/Major Web site.
+- After board approval, the Curriculum Office enters the SLOs on the Certificate/Major Website effective for the upcoming academic year.

-There are three main ways to assess a certificate, major, or pathway.
-The department, discipline, or representatives of a Pathway program chooses the most appropriate method.
+There are three main ways to assess a certificate or major SLO.
+Through a capstone course, external assessments, or cumulative also known as "ground up."
+The department or discipline chooses the most appropriate method of assessment.
 These SLO assessment reports will be entered into the SharePoint SLO Site just as course assessments are.

-- Capstone course.
-Many CTE certificates and majors have a culminating course that requires students to demonstrate the highest levels of skill and concept application.
+- Capstone courses (for certificates) - Some CTE certificates have a culminating course that requires students to demonstrate the highest levels of skill and concept application.
 The SLOs of a capstone course are often the same or very similar to the certificate or major SLOs.
 Therefore, when the course is assessed, the program is essentially assessed as well.
-More specifically, a capstone course may include a final project, an extensive research paper, a portfolio, performance, or other assignment that reflects all or most of the SLOs students are expected to achieve to earn the certificate or complete the major.
-This comprehensive assignment could be used to assess both the course and the certificate or major.
-A discipline using this method would create a separate SLO assessment form in SharePoint to represent the assessment of the certificate or major.
+More specifically, a capstone course may include a final project, an extensive research paper, a portfolio, performance, or other assignments that reflect all or most of the SLOs students are expected to achieve to earn the certificate or complete the major.
+This comprehensive assignment could be used to assess both the course and the certificate.
+A discipline using this method would create a separate SLO assessment form in SharePoint to represent the assessment of the certificate.

 The Religious Studies major used this cumulative approach to assess the major—summarizing the results from the course of SLO assessments and determining the strengths of the program and areas that might be developed.

-For further discussion on these approaches, you may view the PowerPoint presentation for the Spring 2013 PDA presentation, “Best Practices for Assessing Certificates, Majors, and Pathways” (PDF, 1.5 MB).
+For further discussion on these approaches, you may view the PowerPoint presentation for the Spring 2013 PDA presentation, “Best Practices for Assessing Certificates, Majors, and Pathways” (PDF).